-Property prices fall across England and Wales for a third consecutive month, according to data from Home.co.uk.
+Property prices falling across England and Wales for a third consecutive month, according to data from Home.co.uk.

 Despite claims from the Chartered Institute of Chartered Surveyors (RICS) that the housing market is beginning to recover after the initial effects of Brexit, and predictions that property prices would rises 3.3% every year for the next five years, data from Home.co.uk suggests that prices have fallen in six of England’s nine regions.

-Quick Move Now’s response to property prices fall:
+Quick Move Now’s response to property prices falling:

 Danny Luke, Quick Move Now’s managing director, commented: